-Business Confidence in Switzerland is expected to be 98.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Switzerland to stand at 105.00 in 12 months time.
-In the long-term, the Switzerland Business Confidence is projected to trend around 105.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Switzerland is expected to be 96.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Business Confidence is projected to trend around 105.00 points in 2023, according to our econometric models.